 Common sense may dictate that you keep away from smart meters.
 Like WiFi, the energy is strongest at the source and then dissipates as you get further away.
-So, since we really can’t be absolutely sure how this energy affects our minds and our bodies, I think it’s a good idea locate furniture, especially beds and cribs away from the smart meter if you’re worried about being exposed to non-ionizing radiation.
+So, since we really can’t be absolutely sure how this energy affects our minds and our bodies, I think it’s a good idea to relocate furniture, especially beds and cribs, away from the smart meter if you’re worried about being exposed to non-ionizing radiation.

-For me, smart meters seemed pretty dumb so we got rid of ours.
+For me, smart meters seemed unnecessary so we got rid of ours.

 You can try to opt out of having a smart meter, and use a older non-wireless meter (which gives off almost no energy).

-I wrote an email to SDGE, my provider and told them I wanted to opt out.
-First they sent a letter explaining they safety of smart meters.
-I replied that I still wanted mine removed because I’m emf sensitive and I didn’t think the smart meter was a healthy choice for my family.
+I wrote an email to SDGE, my provider, and told them I wanted to opt out.
+First they sent a letter explaining the safety of smart meters.
+I replied that I still wanted mine removed because I’m EMF sensitive and I didn’t think the smart meter was a healthy choice for my family.

 Check with your utility company.
 This may or may not be an option in your state.

 Check with anti-Smart Meter coalitions to see what your options are.
 I linked a few below for a head-start, but I honestly don’t know the impact they’ve had.
 In the meantime, keep your beds and main working/living areas at least 610 feet away from any smart meter.
 The amount of RF energy emitted drops significantly the further away you are from the source.

 We all want our family and friends to be as safe as possible, right?
 I think if you take the “better safe than sorry position,” we will all be healthier and happier.
 Please share this video and article with someone you love.

 Smart Meter Wikipedia February 3, 2016 - https://en.wikipedia.org/wiki/Smart_meter